 Enjoying the Atlanta Beltline with his Son and Daughter

 coached soccer, served on his neighborhood homeowners’ association, and was a deacon and served on the board of his church in Mableton.
-He’s now retired and is living in the City of South Fulton where he is actively involved in protecting his improving his neighborhood.
+He’s now retired and is living in the City of South Fulton where he is actively involved in protecting and improving his neighborhood.
 He volunteers with Bill Glass Behind the Walls Ministry, a national organization involved in sharing the Good News of Jesus Christ with men and women in jails and prisons.

 Over the years David's interest in Government encouraged him to help others with their campaigns for local offices but in 2016 while working on a county campaign for a friend he made the decision to run for Georgia's 13th Congressional seat of no other Conservative qualified.
 Although another Republican candidate paid the qualifying fee in the last hour of the last day David launched a serious run garnering over 90% of the Republican Primary vote and receiving just under 70,000 votes in the General Election.
-Recognizing that the Legislature has

 David addresses the Fulton County Republican Party

-such a strong impact on the everyday lives of Georgians.
 David's desire and willingness to serve in government came as a result of his study of Scripture and God's judgement on societies throughout history who turn their backs against God.
 The Book of Jonah, and particularly the last verse are a warning to our own nation and society.
 Like Nineveh, whose King humbled himself and repented, God is seeking leaders who will seek Him.